AchoVasilev/Oversteer-Web-Project/README.md

 ### Features
 ## Not logged in user
 - Access index page for searching
-- View the list with all cars in Car Rental
+- View the list with all cars
 ## Registered client
 - Access index page for searching
-- View the list with all cars in Car Rental
+- View the list with all cars
 - Search from Date To Date for cars in the locations
 - Make orders
 - See his orders